Jota to miss six to eight weeks, confirms Liverpool boss Klopp | Goal.com

 Having arrived from Wolves in the summer, the Portuguese has made an impressive start to lfe at Anfield, scoring five goals in nine Premier League outings and four in six in the Champions League to emerge as a credible contender to start in the forward line.

-Jota's push to become a full-time member of the front three, however, has suffered a significant setback.
+Jota's push to become a full-time member of the front three, however, has suffered a significant setback with this news.

+In the worst-case scenario that Jota misses eight weeks of action, he would return in the middle of February, just in time to play in the knockout rounds of the Champions League.

+He is, however, poised to miss a slew of vital matches for Klopp's side.

 More to follow...